H1N1 (Swine) Flu : Symptoms, Precautions and helpful links

 - Take enough sleep

-- Keep distance of at least three feet from a infected person
+- Keep a distance of at least three feet from an infected person

 Don’ts –